alextsfox/academic-kickstart/content/post/rTREES/index.md

 It also makes it easier for you to share your work with others, by giving you a portable/sharable environment that other people can directly use to run your code.

 This tutorial uses anaconda to manage your environments, but there are other ways of doing this as well.
 I'm most familiar with anaconda, and I think it's the most common environment manager out there.
+If you get through this tutorial and you hated every second of it, you can check out the `renv` virtual environment manager exlusively for R. I've never used it, but it's worth looking into maybe: https://posit.co/blog/renv-project-environments-for-r/.

-If you're curious about how to use anaconda for other purposes, check out my Jupyter tutorial as well.
+If you're curious about how to use anaconda for other purposes, check out my Jupyter tutorial as well: {{< ref "jupyter-anaconda" >}}

 # R, rTREES, and RStudio